 A wrongful death claim is brought by the family of a fatal accident victim.
 Wrongful death claims are tort claims, such as negligence or malpractice, and are brought on behalf of the victim.
 In the majority of states, the plaintiff in a wrongful death suit is the deceased person’s estate or immediate family.
-Each state has its own rules on wrongful death, but generally, only immediate family members can file a wrongful death lawsuit, and money awarded will go to the family members or the victim’s estate.
+Each state has its own rules on wrongful death, but generally, only immediate family members can file a wrongful death lawsuit, and money or the wrongful death compensation award will go to the family members or the victim’s estate.

 When a person is killed by the wrongful act of another person, their close family may have the right to file a wrongful death claim.
 Most states today have a wrongful death statute, which gives surviving family members a “cause of action” or lawsuit even after the death of the victim.
 In the majority of states, the beneficiaries of a wrongful death claim are spouses, parents, and/or children.
 If the victim was not married, the victim’s parents were no longer living, or the victim did not have children, another family member (either related by blood or by marriage) can recover damages if they were financially dependent on the victim.

 Wrongful death is a type of tort law that requires proving negligence.
 To prove wrongful death, the following four elements of a tort claim must be established: